-Allowance for Doubtful Accounts
+Accounts Receivable - Tenants & Allowance for Doubtful Accounts

+Rents are due from tenants on the first day of each month.
+As a result, tenants receivable balances primarily consist of rents past due and vacated tenants.
 Management periodically reviews all accounts receivable to determine the amount, if any, that may be uncollectable.
 If it is determined that an account or accounts may be uncollectable, the Authority prepares an analysis of such accounts and records an appropriate allowance against such amounts.